Unsatisfactory Academic Performance

 - Failure by a student subject to discretionary dismissal to achieve a performance milestone or meet a deadline contained in his or her remedial plan.

-The Dean of Graduate Studies shall be notified promptly of any situation that may subject a student to mandatory dismissal.
+The Graduate Dean shall be notified promptly of any situation that may subject a student to mandatory dismissal.
 In this event, the Dean shall notify the student of his or her dismissal and inform the student of his or her right to appeal the dismissal as outlined below.

 If a student who has been reinstated or readmitted to his or her former degree program is subsequently found to be making unsatisfactory progress, the student will immediately be subject to mandatory dismissal.